Predator 2: Cast

 Elpidia Carrillo reprises her role as Anna Gonsalves from the first film in a cameo appearance.
-She is seen aiding government agents in a videotape, showing the devastating after-effects of the first Predator's self-destruct device to the U.S. Army.
+She aids government agents in a videotape, showing the devastating after-effects of the first Predator's self-destruct device to the U.S. Army.
 Carrillo filmed an additional scene in which she talks to the camera and describes the events of the first film, but this scene was cut.

 Production

 Once 20th Century Fox approached Predator screenwriters Jim and John Thomas to write a sequel, they pitched six ideas, one of which was "putting the creature in an urban jungle", which the studio liked.
-The eventual setting was Los Angeles, portrayed as a city blighted by gang warfare in the midst of a severe heat wave, creating the ideal "hot spot" in which the Predator would search for hunting targets.
+The eventual setting was Los Angeles, blighted by gang warfare during a severe heat wave, creating the ideal "hot spot" in which the Predator hunts targets.
 The script was then developed in just three weeks.
-A goal of the sequel would be to expand on the Predator's origins and motives, showing the creature has been visiting the planet for centuries, is not psychopathic, but just interested in hunting, and depicting its spacecraft on screen.
+A goal of the sequel was to expand on the Predator's origins and motives, showing the creature has been visiting the planet for centuries, is not psychopathic, but just interested in hunting, and exploring its spacecraft's interior.

 Producer Joel Silver invited director Stephen Hopkins, who drew his interest while directing A Nightmare on Elm Street 5: The Dream Child.
 As Hopkins joined production before the screenplay was finished, he worked closely with the Thomases in the script revisions and storyboarding the sequences they had written.
 For the lead role of LAPD police officer Harrigan, Hopkins had originally envisioned Patrick Swayze playing the role, teaming up with a returning Arnold Schwarzenegger, who starred as Dutch in the first film.
-Hopkins also met with Steven Seagal for the role; although the actor was interested in starring in the film and had his own ideas about the character, wanting to portray him as a CIA psychiatrist and martial arts expert, Hopkins ultimately decided against it, as he wanted the character to be an Average Joe type.
-Due to a dispute over salary, Schwarzenegger declined to return to the sequel, and Silver ultimately brought in three actors he had worked with in Lethal Weapon: Gary Busey, Steve Kahan, and Danny Glover, who would end up playing the role of Harrigan.
+Hopkins also met with Steven Seagal for the role; although the actor was interested in starring in the film and had his own ideas about the character, wanting to portray him as a CIA psychiatrist and martial arts expert, Hopkins ultimately decided against it, as he wanted the character to be an average Joe type.
+Due to a dispute over salary, Schwarzenegger declined to return to the sequel, and Silver brought in three actors he had worked with in Lethal Weapon: Gary Busey, Steve Kahan, and Danny Glover in the role of Harrigan.
 Production was split between location shooting, mostly at night, and soundstage filming.